Lunoastro/sopra-f25-group-07-client/README.md

 ## Launch & Deployment

-Here are the steps a new developer should follow to get started with your application, based on your workspace and README.md:
+Here are the steps a new developer should follow to get started with our application, based on their workspace:

 1. Prerequisites
 MacOS, Linux, or WSL (Windows Subsystem for Linux) is recommended.